-Any further requests for information and/or clarifications regarding data processing should be made by sending an email communication to the following address: firstname.lastname@example.org.
+Any further requests for information and/or clarifications regarding data processing may be requested by sending an email to the following address: firstname.lastname@example.org

 The contact details of the Data Protection Officer are as follows: email@example.com